 Potent Pyrethrins

-Organic pyrethrin products are made from the flowers of Chrysanthemum cinerariifolium, commonly known as Dalmation daisy.
+Organic pyrethrin products are made from the flowers of Chrysanthemum cinerariifolium, commonly known as Dalmatian daisy.
 While pyrethrins are considered non-toxic to mammals, they cause immediate convulsions among insects upon contact.
 Most insects quickly die after being sprayed with pyrethrins, so it’s important to avoid unwanted casualties among beneficials by covering treated plants with horticultural fleece or tulle for a day after pyrethrins are used.
 Sunlight neutralises pyrethrins within a few hours.

 Certified organic growers are allowed to use pyrethrins only as a last resort, and the same standard should apply in the garden.
 Pyrethrins are simply too potent for everyday use in a garden that includes vegetables and flowers.
 That said, because of pyrethrin’s ability to knock down pests quickly, it can be useful for treating colonies of hugely invasive insects.